x27/CFT/README.md

 ### Donation / Payments

-If your scanner model is not supported but you want the claimed features to be there or you just want to support the project, donate or purchase unlock keys for the future.
+If your scanner model is not supported, but you want to enjoy these features, or you just want to support the project, you are more than welcome to donate or purchase unlock keys.
 But before you do, write me an e-mail.

 Licenses for unlocking Hytera BP and Motorola BP keys are currently available.
 Each license costs 30USD, a pair of licenses - 50USD.
-If you can't afford it with a scanner costing several hundred dollars, write me an email and tell about it.
-Maybe I can get into your position and lower the price.

-For obvious reasons, I would like to remain conditionally anonymous, so payments are only accepted in crypto.
+For obvious reasons, I would like to remain anonymous, so payments are only accepted in cryptocurrency

 Tether (USDT) TRC20